Mighty Mutanimals: 2012 TV series

 An animated version of the Mighty Mutanimals debuted in the 2012 Teenage Mutant Ninja Turtles episode "Battle for New York".
 The team is led by Slash and composed of Monkey Brains, Leatherhead, and Pigeon Pete.
-Slash and Jack Kurtzman founded the team in order to combat the Kraang, who had conquered New York City.
+Slash and Jack Kurtzman founded the team to combat the Kraang, who had conquered New York City.
 When the Turtles return, the two teams banded together to save New York from the Kraang, after settling their differences (largely regarding the animosity between Slash and Leonardo).

 In "Clash of the Mutanimals", Slash and Rockwell were captured and brainwashed by Shredder as a test run for a mind control serum.
-The two would be freed by their teammates and the Turtles, and the eight mutants would fight The Shredder to a draw.
+The two would be freed by their teammates and the Turtles, and the eight mutants would fight Shredder to a draw.

-In "Dinosaur Seen In Sewers", Slash and Rockwell were injured by the crazed Triceraton Zog, and spent the remainder of the episode healing.
+In "Dinosaur Seen In Sewers!", Slash and Rockwell were injured by the crazed Triceraton Zog, and spent the remainder of the episode healing.

 In the third-season finale titled "Annihilation: Earth!", the four Mutanimals fought alongside the Hamato and later Foot Clan as they tried to save the Earth from the invading Triceraton Empire.
 The group's efforts failed when Shredder betrayed them all by stabbing Splinter, and the four Mutanimals, along with all of the Turtle's allies (except for April O'Neil and Casey Jones) and enemies, then were sucked into a black hole to their deaths.

 The Turtles subsequently spent the first half of the fourth season working to undo this turn of events.
 While they are unable to save the original versions of the Mutanimals and the others, they are able to save a second version of them in "Earth's Last Stand" where thanks to Splinter getting the heads up and intercepting Shredder's attack, the Turtles destroyed the timer to the Heart of Darkness, causing Earth's secondary annihilation to never occur.